-Table 4.4 shows the regression result of Amihud five-factor model.
-The result showed that adding liquidity factor to the model can barely increase the average adjusted-R2.
-The results also show Amihud's LIQ coefficient is significant only 2 portfolios (TSM and TNL).
-In conclusion, Amihud's liquidity factor might not be important factor in Thai stock market.
+Table 4.4 and 4.5 shows the regression result of Amihud five-factor model and FGK five-factor model.
+The result showed that adding liquidity factor to the model can increase the average adjusted-R2 (Amihud five-factor model is 71.9% and FGK five-factor model is 77.0%).
+The average adjusted-R2 of FGK five-factor model can explain more than three-fourths of expected excess return.
+The results also show Amihud's LIQ coefficient is significant only 2 portfolios (TSM and TNL), while FGK's LIQ coefficient (1) is significant in all portfolio except Medium and Growth stock portfolio (TNL).
+In conclusion, Amihud's liquidity factor might not be important factor while FGK's liquidity factor is an important risk factor in Thai stock market.